JuliaPackageMirrors/Helpme.jl/README.md

 In no particular order:

 * Examples, Examples, Examples.
 To be any helpful, Helpme will need a database of all the mistakes Julia-coders tend to run into.
-At present, it only has twenty-five examples to take suggestions from.
+At present, it only has thirty-one examples to take suggestions from.
 * (DONE) Better Distance Calculations.
 To determine the "closest" example error and code to what's passed to it, `@helpme` needs to know what determines "close"--that is, it needs a distance function.
 At present, because I already had the code laying around, it uses a Levenshtein distance on their string representations.
 I hope to use something a bit more accurate in the future.